davidseg1997/percentile/README.md

 06091         | Sierra        | 192.55        | 40                 |

-Now we a column for the performance percentile- though we haven't moved forward with percentile as we currently use a Z-score methodology.
+Now we a column for the performance percentile.